 Before exploring stretch IRA alternatives, however, it helps to review the stretch IRA as it was and how that’s changed.

-The stretch IRA as it currently stands
+The stretch IRA is gone

 The stretch IRA preserved the tax-deferred status of an inherited IRA for most non-spouse beneficiaries.
 Under its terms, the beneficiary — typically a child, grandchild, or great-grandchild— could stretch out the annual required minimum distributions (RMDs) they would owe over their own lifetime rather than the lifetime of the original account owner.